Decor Ideas

 Feng Shui Turtle

-A feng shui turtle is usually used as a symbol of support, steadiness, and protection.
-The strongest placement is the one that makes the turtle feel like a calm backing presence rather than another object dropped randomly into the room.
+A feng shui turtle is used as a symbol of support, steadiness, protection, and career backing.
+The strongest placement makes the turtle feel like a calm supporting presence rather than another object dropped randomly into the room.

 Kim Colwell